CarneyCreations/product_inventory/README.md

 • Locate the ZIP file on your computer and unzip it.

+# Modules
+• Before using the file you will have to install the tabulate module.

+• Head to your terminal and type/copy and paste the following line:

+pip install tabulate

+If this does not work, check out this [install guide](https://blog.finxter.com/how-to-install-tabulate-in-python/) for more information.

 # Using the file
 • Open up the inventory.py program and run the program to reach the main menu.